kuzzleio/documentation-old/src/sdk-reference/memory-storage/pfadd.md

 ---

-## Return value
+## Return Value

 Returns the `MemoryStorage` object to allow chaining.

 ---

-## Callback response
+## Callback Response

-Resolves to a boolean telling if the operation was successful.
+Returns a boolean specifying if the operation was successful or not.